Born 2 B Blue

-Born 2 B Blue is a studio album by Steve Miller, released in 1988 by Capitol Records.
-This is the only solo album that Miller has released, making it his only album not to be credited under the name Steve Miller Band.
+Born 2 B Blue is the debut solo album by Steve Miller, released in 1988 by Capitol Records, and his only album to not be released under the Steve Miller Band moniker.
 It consists primarily of jazz standards reinterpreted in a more modern context.
 It represented a departure from Miller's work with the Steve Miller Band.
 The album was Miller's final release for Capitol Records, after 20 years with the label.

+Critical reception

+The Philadelphia Inquirer called the album "perhaps the most anemic, far-removed expression of blues sentiment to surface in years".